kingbin/dotfiles/README.md

 * [Tom Ryder](http://github.com/tejr/dotfiles)
 * [Steve Losh](http://github.com/sjl/dotfiles)

+## ToDo ##

+A good project is never truly done.
+I still plan to build out some additional brew installs I use.

 ## Share your dots

 If you've got a great set of dots (or want to get started), check out